-Expanding on the mixology meaning, it's about understanding and pairing flavours and textures.
+Expanding on this simple mixology meaning, it's about understanding and pairing flavours and textures.
 Partner this with experimental pieces of equipment and it truly qualifies as 'mixology'.
 It's way more than making the classic cocktails!

 What is a mixologist?

-It’s more than simply making a classic cocktail, it’s about ‘changing the game’ and mixologists must hold an extensive knowledge of the ingredients and techniques surrounding bartending, way beyond that of a regular bartender.
+It’s more than simply making a classic cocktail, it’s about ‘changing the game’.
+Mixologists must hold an extensive knowledge of the ingredients and techniques surrounding bartending, way beyond that of a regular bartender.